copydataai/microservices-todo/README.md

   - Terraform for easy deploy
   - use Github Actions like Pipeline
   - Docker to build container and binary for deploy in AWS

+### License
+MIT License
+You can create your own todo oriented to microservices from free.